grumply/purehs.org/pages/about.md

     , Button <| OnClick (\_ -> increment) |> [ "+" ]
     ]
 ```

+Pure offers basic view primitives like html, svg, and text nodes as well as
+advanced primitives for higher-order views like portals and components.

 Pure leverages the power of Haskell's lazy evaluation to implement a fair and
 fast rendering engine.
 By intelligently performing as much work as possible